Selling Multiple Complements with Packaging Costs: Abstract

 \section{Abstract}

 \onehalfspacing We consider a package assignment problem with multiple units of indivisible items.
-The seller specifies preferences over partitions of their supply between buyers as packaging costs.
-To express these preferences, we propose incremental costs together with a graph that defines cost interdependence.
-This facilitates using linear programming to find anonymous and package-linear Walrasian equilibrium prices.
-We provide necessary and sufficient conditions for the existence of Walrasian equilibria, as well as additional sufficient conditions.
-Furthermore, our cost framework ensures fair and transparent dual pricing and admits preferences over the concentration of allocated bundles in the market.\\
+The seller can specify preferences over partitions of their supply between buyers as packaging costs.
+We propose incremental costs together with a graph that defines cost interdependence to express these preferences.
+This facilitates the use of linear programming to characterize Walrasian equilibrium prices.
+Firstly, we show that equilibrium prices are uniform, anonymous, and linear in packages.
+Prices and marginal gains exhibit a nested structure, which we characterize in closed form for complete graphs.
+Secondly, we provide sufficient conditions for the existence of package-linear competitive prices using an ascending auction implementation.
+Our framework of partition preferences ensures fair and transparent dual pricing and admits preferences over the concentration of allocated bundles in the market.\\

 {\bf Keywords:} package assignment, non-linear pricing, Walrasian equilibrium, partition preferences, value graph, linear programming\\ {\bf JEL codes:} C61, C62, D40, D47, D50